fjacq/redirect-laundromat/README.md

   // used after customization

-  app.use(laundromat()); // laundromat() returns a middleware
+  app.use(laundromat.wash()); // laundromat.wash() returns a middleware

 ```

 ## Special rules

-- If there is more loop than washing-machines an error is passed to the next Mw ... well that could change
+- If there is more loop than washing-machines an error is passed to the next MW ... well that could change
 - ...